Bangor railway station (Wales): Facilities

 The station is staffed 7 days a week (except Christmas Day and Boxing Day, when there are no train services) by both platform staff, who assist mobility-impaired passengers, dispatch the trains and provide travel advice, and booking office clerks.
 The platform building houses rail staff offices, passenger toilets and a waiting room, a café, and a British Transport Police station.
 Each platform is equipped with an electronic departure screen, and manual announcements are made over a public address system.
-There are three self-service ticket vending machines available for passengers to purchase or collect pre-paid tickets.
+There are two self-service ticket vending machines available for passengers to purchase or collect pre-paid tickets.
 Due to there being ticket purchasing facilities available 24 hours a day, passengers boarding trains here must purchase their tickets before boarding the train.

 There are storage racks for bicycles available on or near both platforms.

 The whole station is fully accessible for those with mobility impairments.
 The footbridge is accessed from both platforms by a staircase as well as a lift, as well as a third staircase from the station concourse area outside the booking office.
 The up-direction (Chester-bound) platform can also be accessed step-free via a ramp from the front car park, accessible off Station Road/Holyhead Road, and the down-direction (Holyhead-bound) platform is accessible step-free through the rear car park, located off Caernarfon Road.
 An accessible toilet is available on platform 1.

 The station has two long stay car parks, to the front and rear of the station.
 20 minutes of free parking is available in designated areas for the picking up or dropping off of passengers.
 The rear car park occupies part of the site of the former carriage sidings.

 Free Wi-Fi is provided for waiting passengers on the platforms and the waiting room.

 Many local taxi firms operate from the taxi rank located to the rear of the ticket office building, adjacent to platform 1.

 Transport for Wales had committed to investing £194 million on upgrades to stations over the first 5 years of their franchise contract.
 Bangor station can expect to have been fully re-branded with the installation of new digital information screens and CCTV by 2024.